gataca-io/gataca.io/content/posts/self-sovereign-identity-integrated-kyc.md

 Over the last few years, new technologies such as AI, machine learning, IoT, and blockchain have gained traction, and attitudes and solutions have evolved from centralized, business-centric methods to decentralized, user-centric ones.

-As a consequence, KYC providers must ensure they are ready to integrate with near-future technological evolutions to offer their clients the most innovative, and user-friendly experience in the market.
+Consequently, KYC providers must ensure they are ready to integrate with near-future technological evolutions to offer their clients the most innovative, and user-friendly experience in the market.

 Governments and businesses are already using [SSI technology for different use cases](https://gataca.io/blog/ssi-essentials-35-use-cases-of-decentralized-identities-that-will-make-your-life-easier "https://gataca.io/blog/ssi-essentials-35-use-cases-of-decentralized-identities-that-will-make-your-life-easier").
 However, its mass adoption is fast approaching through emerging regulations like the new [European proposal for eIDAS](https://gataca.io/blog/here-s-what-the-new-eidas-proposal-really-means-for-the-ssi-community-in-6-key-points "https://gataca.io/blog/here-s-what-the-new-eidas-proposal-really-means-for-the-ssi-community-in-6-key-points").